-In November 2005, following our announcement that our then Chairman and Chief Executive Officer had departed the Company in light of the government investigations resulting from our restatement of our financial results, and in the aftermath of Hurricane Katrina, each of the major rating agencies downgraded our ratings and those of most of our principal operating subsidiaries, and placed our ratings and the rating of our principal operating subsidiaries, and placed our ratings generally remain under review with negative implications with these agencies.
+In November 2005, following our announcement that our then Chairman and Chief Executive Officer had departed the Company in light of the government investigations resulting from our restatement of our financial results, and in the aftermath of Hurricane Katrina, each of the major rating agencies downgraded our ratings and those of most of our principal operating subsidiaries, and placed our ratings and the rating of our principal operating subsidiaries on credit watch negative or the equivalent.
+Our ratings generally remain under review with negative implications with these agencies.
 The current financial strength ratings of our principal operating subsidiaries are set forth under "RATINGS."
 These ratings are not evaluations directed to investors in our securities or a recommendation to buy, sell or hold our securities.
 Our ratings may be revised or revoked at the sole discretion of the rating agencies.

 While the ratings of Renaissance Reinsurance remain among the highest in our business, these ratings actions could have an adverse effect on our ability to fully realize current or future market opportunities.
 Moreover, if our ratings are reduced from their current levels by A.M.
 Best, Moody's or Standard & Poor's, we believe our competitive position in the insurance industry would suffer and it would be more difficult for us to market our products.
 A significant downgrade could result in a substantial loss of business as ceding companies and brokers that place such business move to other reinsurers with higher ratings.
 We can not give any assurance regarding whether or to what extent the rating agencies may downgrade our ratings.
-In addition, it is increasingly common for our reinsurance contracts to contain provisions permitting our clients to cancel coverage pro-rata if our relevant operating subsidiary is downgrade below a certain rating level.
-Whether a client would exercise this right would depend, among other factors, on the reason for such a downgrade, the extent of the downgrade, the prevailing market conditions and the pricing and availability of replacement reinsurance coverage.
+In addition, it is increasingly common for our reinsurance contracts to contain provisions permitting our clients to cancel coverage pro-rata if our downgrade, the prevailing market conditions and the pricing and availability of replacement reinsurance coverage.
 Therefore, in the event of a further downgrade, it is not possible to predict in advance the extent to which this cancellation right would be exercised, if at all, or what effect such cancellations would have on the financial condition or future operations, but such effect potentially could be material.
 To date we are not aware that we have experienced such a cancellation.